 Let’s be real, Youngboy Never Broke Again has probably been through more s**t than 65% of the human beings walking this planet.
-And much like a good number of the other 35% of the people that has been through the same s**t as him, the pain that came from overcoming his demons is shown throughout his music.
+And much like a good number of the rap artists that has been through the same s**t as him, the pain that came from overcoming his demons is shown throughout his music.
 On “Until Death Calls My Name,” YoungBoy shows this level of passion for being able to live his troubling life out so much on this album that listening to it might give you a new found appreciation for your own.
 He’s emotional, he’s explosive, and like I said earlier, very paranoid.
 At times, the Louisiana born artist is able to package some of those characteristics into a catchy song, delivering melodic hooks and aggressive raps, but in others, his pain is just flat out overwhelming.

-It isn’t only Youngboy Never Broke Again that is full of emotion on this album, the production he chose to rap over also gets in on the fun too.
+It isn’t only Youngboy Never Broke Again that is full of emotion on this album, the production he chose to rap over also gets in on the fun, too.
 I feel like on nearly every track he raps over, there is this jazzy/hip hop sound that mixes the chill vibes of a local bar on Bourbon St. with the gritty nature of the old Magnolia projects.
 It exudes so much energy from Youngboy, which is the driving force behind this album.

 I used the word passion a lot on this review, right?
 Well that’s the primary and most important factor of this album.
 You can tell Youngboy wanted to make sure you felt this record just as much as you heard it, something I refuse to take for granted — especially considering his age.